-The first step towards becoming a nurse in Arizona is earning an on-campus or online nursing degree from an accredited nursing college in Arizona or a cooperating state.
-Earning an online nursing degree is only the first step, however.
-Future nurses must also pass the NCLEX-RN exam, which costs $300, and clear a criminal background check, which costs $50.
-From registering for the exam to receiving the license in the mail typically takes three to five months, according to the state board .
+The first step towards becoming a nurse in Arizona is earning an on-campus or online nursing degree from an accredited nursing college.
+Aspiring nurses must also pass the NCLEX-RN exam, which costs $300, and clear a criminal background check, which costs $50.
+According to the Arizona State Board of Nursing (AZBN), individuals who pass the test can expect to receive their license in the mail 3-5 months after registering for the exam.

-Choose the Path That's Right for You
+1. Choose the Path That's Right for You

-Earn Your Nursing Degree
+2. Earn Your Nursing Degree

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

-Graduates of nursing schools in Arizona must pass the NCLEX-RN exam to earn a license as a registered nurse.
-To sit for the exam, students pay a $300 fee.
-Nursing degree programs prepare students to answer the NCLEX-RN's 75-265 questions in the six hours allotted.
-Successful candidates often study daily for two months prior to taking the test.
-Upon graduating from an approved program, passing the NCLEX-RN, and clearing the criminal background check, candidates receive their license from the Arizona State Board of Nursing.
-While the state board and individual nursing schools in Arizona cannot guarantee that an applicant will receive a position, this license is required before a nurse can apply for an RN position in the state.
+Graduates of nursing schools in Arizona must pass the NCLEX-RN exam to earn an RN license.
+It costs $300 to sit for the exam.
+Nursing programs prepare students to answer the NCLEX-RN's 75-265 questions within the allotted time frame of six hours, although successful candidates often study daily on their own for two months before taking the test.
+After graduating from an approved program, passing the NCLEX-RN, and clearing a criminal background check, candidates receive their license from the state board.
+While the board and individual nursing schools in Arizona cannot guarantee that an applicant will receive a position, nurses must hold this license before they can apply for an RN position in the state.

 Nursing Licensure in Arizona